Updated February 2, 2024

 InterNACHI (International Association of Certified Home Inspectors) advises that leakage can happen without any warning.
 Plumbers recommend replacing Poly-B pipes with something else (such as PEX or copper).
 There are things you can do to extend the life of the Poly-B pipes, but most experts say that the best solution is usually to replace the entire system.

 So, if you have Poly-B plumbing in your home, it is almost inevitable that you’ll be replacing it at some point.
 But there are a few things you can do to extend the life of the existing Poly-B:

 In the early days of Poly-B piping, the fittings in some areas were made of plastic, and tended to fail over time.
 This is less common in Canada than in the U.S. If your fittings are plastic, you might consider getting a plumber to replace these with copper or brass fittings.

 You’ll notice that the pipes are held in place with metal bands.
 If these are crimped too tightly, they can cause hairline fractures.
 With fractures come leaks, so this is an important step.

 Pressure-reducing valves are available and are designed to reduce the water pressure in your house, allowing for less stress on both the pipes and the fittings.
 Most experts recommend between 40 and 60 psi.
 High water pressure can also damage the home’s fixtures.

-High levels of chlorine in the water can speed the deterioration of poly-B pipes.
-Most regions of Canada don’t have an issue with chlorine, but if your home is in an area with high levels of chlorine, consider installing a filter to remove chlorine right where the water comes into the home.
+High levels of chlorine in the water can speed the deterioration of Poly-B pipes.
+Most regions of Canada don’t have an issue with chlorine, but if your home is in an area with high levels, consider installing a filter to remove chlorine right where the water comes into the home.

 Hot water causes Poly-B pipes to deteriorate faster.
 Turn down the temperature on your water heater, but be careful: turning it too low can cause bacteria to grow.
 Poly-B pipes should not be connected directly to the hot water tank.